Time To Abolish Boarding Schools?

 Children are usually sent away to boarding school at two ages: 7-years-old and 13-years-old.
 From a developmental perspective both ages are extremely significant: during the first, the prefrontal cortex develops according to its environments shaping cognitive, emotional and moral development.
 Adolescent brains are highly sensitive to emotional trauma and deprivation, the experience of which can have lasting imprints on the developmental brain.

 Consider too, that just as a sense of 'self' is developing, identity is taken away from the child sent to boarding school.
-This is a literal experience: in many of these institutions, children are called by their surnames, an unfamiliar way of being referred to.
+This is a literal experience: in many of these institutions, children are called by their surnames, which for most is an unfamiliar way of being referred to.
 This is an alien experience.
 Imagine how dehumanising that must be?

 Without doubt, being sent away at these key developmental stages can be traumatising.
 However children do have the ability to adapt.
 They do this to survive.
 They create a defensive and protective way of being which involves not showing vulnerability or emotionality - which is reinforced by the ethos of the system - since these things are considered ‘bad’ or ‘weak’.